sparkbox/standard/project_management/README.md

 ## Tooling
 Just like our dev efforts, everything is in [constant flux to best serve our clients](http://webstandardssherpa.com/reviews/responsive-discovery/) around here.
-Many of us adore  [ZenHub](https://www.zenhub.io/) or [Trello](https://trello.com/).
-And we make [Jira](https://www.atlassian.com/software/) work when needed. :)
+We rely mainly on [Jira](https://www.atlassian.com/software/), but may use other things such as [Trello](https://trello.com/) if the need arises.

 We dig using the right tools for each project, which often includes [Basecamp](https://basecamp.com/) (for project updates, discussions, and file sharing) and [InVision](https://www.invisionapp.com/) (for design collaboration).